We All Have a Role to Play in Protecting the World from Health Threats

 The good news is that the world’s investment in GHSA over the past few years has led to significant strides in global health protection.
 However, we know that many countries’ systems are at risk if we remain dependent solely on public sector funding.
 Multi-sector support is vital to maintaining and building upon global health security investments in a timely manner that are essential for responding to current and future outbreaks.

-For instance, tuberculosis (TB) is the world top infectious disease killer and a serious health threat across these seven countries.
+For instance, tuberculosis (TB) is the world top infectious disease killer and a serious health threat across these six countries.
 Recent models show that unless efforts are scaled up to address TB, which is a high burden disease in 22 countries, the number of people dying from drug-resistant TB will nearly double every five years.

 While CDC is at the forefront of innovation in the global fight against TB, multi-sector support is urgently needed to successfully end TB.
 The CDC Foundation is pleased that TB will be a focus at the United Nations General Assembly on September 26, when the UN’s first-ever high-level meeting on TB will be held.
 This meeting provides an incredible opportunity to highlight the challenge of TB and take steps to strengthen action to address this growing health threat.